gm-archive/gjava/Aurora/src/org/gcreator/resources/README.txt

     DABAB
         Some action graphics
     Tree Image handling based on http://forum.java.sun.com/thread.jspa?threadID=755439&messageID=4316522

+Some code was retrieved from the LGM source code, which is licensed under the same license.

 For more detailed information about the languages check the language itself.